hikeventures/hikeventures.github.io/_posts/2016-05-10-Thule-Sapling-Elite-Child-Carrier.markdown

 Of course it is quite hard to see what your child is doing in the back while you are walking along the trail.
 Thule was thinking ahead and added a mirror in one of the hipbelt pockets which you can take out to monitor your child.
 My child felt also more comfortable when she saw me smiling to her from time to time so this is a simple but really great feature.

-Talking about the seat on the backpack.
-You can load your child either from the top or the side into the seat.

-Removable stirrups let your little one rest their legs and readjust

-## Features

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/27817737344/in/dateposted-public/" title="Thule Sapling Elite Child Carrier"><img src="https://c1.staticflickr.com/9/8699/27817737344_8d818cfb80_k.jpg" width="2048" height="1367" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>